amandafager/FAKE-NEWS/readme.md

 ## FAKE NEWS

+My fist school project at Yrgo.
 The assigment was to to build a news feed with fake news articles in PHP.

 ## Technologies